fizzbee-io/website/content/examples/linked_list_cycle.md

 ### Floyd's algorithm

 The algorithm can be implemented using a single atomic function.

+- Let there be two pointers called `slow` and `fast`
+- Choose any node in the linked list
+- Both pointers point to the chosen node at first
+- In each step of the algorithm, the `slow` pointer advances to the next node and the `fast` pointer advances to the next next node.
+- At any point in time, if both pointers point to the same node, a cycle has been found.
+If any of the pointers reached the end of the list, there's no cycle.

 ```python
 atomic func tortoise_and_hare():